 September to December is the festive season for India with back-to-back celebrations of Navaratri, Durga Pujo, Diwali, Eid, Christmas and New Year.
 There is a deluge of food, gifts and sales during this season, and people don’t think twice before splurging on the festivities.

 Brands customise their offerings for the season with gifting options of special festive packs – cookies, juices, chocolates, chips, and namkeens.
 What Cadburys pioneered in 2002 with gift packs is now de rigueur, and a massive success for brands.

-Thus far, our data from 2016 and 2017 shows that about 12% of total sales in the snacks category was from gift packs.
+Thus far, our data from 2016 and 2017 shows that about 12% of total sales in the snacks category were from gift packs.
 Sales also grew sharply in October in both years.
 In 2020, with muted celebrations and emphasis on social distancing, the jury is out on the performance of the gift packs and combos.
 What’s your take?

 3. Regional New Years

-The regional festivals of Ugadi, Vishu, Bihu, and Tamil and Bengali New Years occur in April and May.
+The regional festivals of Ugadi, Vishu, Bihu, Tamil and Bengali New Year’s occur in April and May.
 Consumption of many FMCG products – food products, in particular, also increases sharply during this time.
 In the graph below, our data shows the 2019 sales of ghee, a primary ingredient of Indian sweets, spiked in April and May.
 It is comparable to the consumption of ghee during the big fat festival seasons that occur from September to November.
 Again, while we haven’t observed the trend in 2020 due to the pandemic, nothing stops us from being ready for 2021.
 Right?